Marymere Falls

 Marymere Falls is located in Olympic National Park near Lake Crescent in Washington, United States.
-The falls are accessed by a one-mile, well-maintained, dirt trail through old-growth lowland forest consisting of fir, cedar, hemlock, and alder trees.
+The falls are accessed by a 0.9 mile, well-maintained, dirt trail through an old-growth lowland forest consisting of fir, cedar, hemlock, alder trees and 2 wooden bridges.
 Falls creek descends from Aurora Ridge and tumbles over Marymere Falls and then flows into Barnes Creek.
 It has a height of 90.5 ft.
 The falls is one of the more popular attractions in the area, due to ease of access and proximity to U.S. Highway 101.